0x00Jeff/0x00Jeff.github.io/_posts/2014-3-3-Hello-World.md

 ```

 looking up the kernel version led me to try CVE-018-18955 on the box, which kind of gave me a "root prompt" but without any special priveleges, and I have no clue why

-# I'll take care of this part later

 I took a moment to find the `user.txt` flag, I ran couple `find` commands but nothing came up, I started running out of ideas till I viewed the hint on the website